LucasCarrias/markdown-files-templates/django-docker-mac.md

 # How to run a Django Server using Docker on Mac

+This is a document that will guide you how to run you Django Server using Docker.

+> The current image state is recommend only for development purposes. :warning:

+### Prerequisites
+* Make sure that the current files, **Dockerfile** and **docker-compose.yml** are at the same folder of the root of your Django project (same folder as **manage.py**)
+* If your project doesn't have a **requirements.txt** file yet you can copy it to the root of your project.

 ## 1. Setup
 * Docker instalation:
   * [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)